Felix Magath was the brains behind Wolfsburg's sole Bundesliga title triumph.

 Maximilian Arnold (17 years, five months, 30 days)

-Wolfsburg are the only other previous Bundesliga champion never to be relegated, alongside Bayern Munich, and have enjoyed over a quarter of a century of continuous top-flight football since coming up in 1997.
+Wolfsburg are the only other previous Bundesliga champion never to be relegated, alongside Bayern Munich and Bayer Leverkusen, and have enjoyed over a quarter of a century of continuous top-flight football since coming up in 1997.
 Although there have been scares, including survival via the play-offs, they famously lifted the Meisterschale in 2008/09 under Felix Magath.

 He built a team that included Andrea Barzagli, Zvjezdan Misimovic, Josue, Ashkan Dejagah, Makoto Hasebe and was spearheaded by the duo of Edin Dzeko and Grafite.
 Combined they accounted for 54 of the Wolves’ 80 goals, and the latter was the division’s top scorer with 28.
 As Franz Beckenbauer put it, Magath turned “an average team into champions”.
 He got them incredibly fit with an arduous training routine that had seen a hill nicknamed ‘Mount Magath’ built on the training ground for players to run up.
 But the title success was all the more remarkable given Wolfsburg were ninth at the midpoint of the season.
 Never before or since has a team come from that far back at the end of a Hinrunde to be champions.